IvanChepurnyi/m1-m2-performance-results/bower_components/Chart.js/docs/01-Chart-Configuration.md

 #### Rectangle Configuration

 Rectangle elements are used to represent the bars in a bar chart.
-The global rectangle options are stored in `Chart.defaults.global.elements.rectange`.
+The global rectangle options are stored in `Chart.defaults.global.elements.rectangle`.

 Name | Type | Default | Description
 --- | --- | --- | ---